chef/chef-web-docs/README.md

 See Hugo's [documentation](https://gohugo.io/hugo-modules/use-modules/#update-modules)
 for additional information about updating Hugo Modules.

+#### What If Hugo Doesn't Want to Update a Module

+Sometimes Hugo gets a bit difficult and won't update a module cleanly or will leave references to older commits of a module in the go.sum file.
+In those cases, I give you the nuclear option.

+1. Delete the go.mod and go.sum files.
+1. Re-initialize the Hugo modules, `hugo mod init github.com/chef/chef-web-docs` This will generate a new blank go.mod file.
+1. Update the references to the other GitHub repositories, `hugo mod get -u`.
+1. The previous step will update all modules to the latest commit of their source repositories.
+   If you don't want that, look at the git history and manually edit the go.mod and go.sum files to keep the older commits for the modules that you don't want to update.
+1. Run `hugo mod tidy` this probably won't do anything on newly initialized go.mod and go.sum files, but it can't hurt either.
+1. Vendor the modules in chef-web-docs, `hugo mod vendor`.

 ## Hugo Vendoring

 [Vendoring](https://gohugo.io/commands/hugo_mod_vendor/) stores all of the module content